top of page

 4. Physical & Emotional Awareness

-It’s not just about the big moments—it’s the small, unconscious observations.
+There is more to chemistry than the big moments.
+What is just as interesting, is the smaller moments.
 How they notice the little things about each other.
 How they remember details no one else does.
 How they react when the other is in the room.

 Example: